Understanding Git and GitHub

 →git status

-→git fetch -all –prune
+→git log→git fetch -all –prune

 →git reset –hard upstream/main